 - Code School provides an excellent hands-on “Try Git” course for free at https://www.codeschool.com/courses/try-git

-In order to clone, push or pull from repositories on RepositoryHosting, you’ll need to generate an SSH key (generally using
+In order to clone, push or pull from repositories on GitLab, you’ll need to generate an SSH key (generally using

-ssh-keygen on your development computer) and add the key to your RepositoryHosting account.
-RepositoryHosting provides detailed instructions on how to generate your key and add it to your account, and your AppliedLogix software team members can also help with this one-time process.
+ssh-keygen on your development computer) and add the key to your GitLab account.
+GitLab provides instructions for doing so, and your AppliedLogix software team members can also help with this one-time process.